A status that's given to a keyword with very little to no search history on Google.

-- Low search volume status is unrelated to quality score, bid or creatives, so editing these will not change the status.
+- Low search volume status is unrelated to quality score, bid or creatives, so editing these won't change the status.

-- There’s no negative impact of having keywords with low search volume status in your account, however you may want to remove them if you are hitting account limits.
+- There’s no negative impact of having keywords with low search volume status in your account, however you may want to remove them if you're hitting account limits.

 - When you have a keyword with low search volume, you have a few options:

 - You can choose to do nothing and wait for us to automatically check again in a week.
-If more people start searching for your keyword, we'll reactivate it.
+If more people start searching using your keyword, then we'll reactivate it.
 This option can be particularly helpful if you're advertising a new brand, term or product.